 These activities formed part of the fieldwork of my PhD research Designing for Ambivalence: a designer’s research into the role of smartphones for mothers and young children.
 More about this work can be found at http://www.yurman.co.uk

-I am a PhD researcher from the Design Department at Goldsmiths College, University of London.
-Conversation Pieces are design led sessions where I present experimental objects and design proposals that explore the tensions brought by the smartphone in family life, using them to create narratives and discussions around this complex theme.
-The proposals, some of which are strange and provocative, aim to explore the complex ambivalent behaviours towards the smartphone as it is alternatively used as a form of childcare, as a tool or as a plaything.
-Meaning different things to different people in a family, it can almost become a sort of family member, a kind of virtual pet or transitional object where rules are created and broken at different times, and where fascination at how able children are with it, together with the desire to limit its use create complex, tangled and ambivalent behaviours.
-I am using my proposals to explore this space and to help participants engage and describe the role of the smartphone in family life.
+We used experimental objects and design proposals to explore and articulate tensions brought smartphones in family life, using the designs to create narratives and discussions around this complex theme.
+The proposals aimed to explore the complex ambivalent behaviours towards the smartphone as it is alternatively used as a tool, a form of childcare or as a plaything.
+Meaning different things to different people in a family, it is almost like a family member, a kind of virtual pet or transitional object where rules are created and broken at different times, and where fascination at how able children are with it, together with the desire to limit its use create tangled and ambivalent behaviours.
+I used my proposals to explore this space and to prompt participants engage and describe the role of the smartphone in family life.

 “ yeah, it’s personal and public to the children, the phone… to them the phone is an extension of you….”